๐Ÿ“… Book a 30-min Demo๐Ÿ“ž Call/text (571) 293-0242

 What is the Research Guide agent?

-Research Guide is a K-12 specialist AI agent built on OpenClaw.
+Research Guide is a K-12 specialist AI agent on the ibl.ai platform.
 Student research support, source finding, and academic citation guidance for K-12.
-It runs on the ibl.ai platform, which you can self-host on your own infrastructure with full source-code and data ownership.
+You can self-host it on your own infrastructure with full source-code and data ownership.

 Can I self-host Research Guide and keep my data private?